-As we have established, terpenes exist in the resin of cannabis and many other plants.
+As we’ve established, terpenes exist in the resin of cannabis and many other plants.
 They are extracted through the process of steam distillation or vaporization.
 Basically, we take the raw plant materials and steam them in a distiller.
 The condensation escapes through a tube where the particles clump together to form a liquid.

 That’s why we have to dilute the terpene concentrate in oils.
 After all, these aromatic compounds are oils.
 So while other oils and even alcohol may be suitable for dilution, water-based liquids most certainly are not.

 When in doubt, go for coconut oil, PG (propylene glycol), or PEG (polyethylene glycol).
 Olive, jojoba, hemp, and MCT oils will also mix with the terpene of your choice as long as you don’t go over a 1:1 ratio.
-Generally speaking, those who are new to terpenes should start with a 1% concentration and never go over 10%.
+Generally speaking, those new to terpenes should start with a 1% concentration and never go over 10%.

-Heat will help those oils blend, but we have to be mindful not to let the mixture darken.
+Heat will help those oils blend, but we must be mindful not to let the mixture darken.
 Moreover, all terpenes have different vaporization points, so they’ll evaporate if we apply too much heat.
 When the mixture is ready, we can either vape it right away or mix it with distillate.
 However, if we want to have the most flavorful experience, it’s best to get an adjustable temperature vape.

 How to Use Terpenes in a Vape

 Terpenes are activated by heat, so vaping them is a great idea.
 But as we have established, each terpene vaporizes at a different temperature.
 For example, pinene evaporates at 311 degrees Fahrenheit.
-Myrcene goes off at 332 degrees, and limonene at 348 degrees Fahrenheit.
+Myrcene goes off at 332 degrees and limonene at 348 degrees Fahrenheit.
 For reference, THC vaporizes at 314 degrees, and CBD evaporates in the 320–356-degree range depending on the strain.

 Ultimately, terpenes that vaporize at a lower heat tend to give a very productive and clarifying high.
 Those with an evaporating point in the 330–370-degrees range have the classic giggly effect.
 And anything that kicks in in the 370–430-degree range generally makes users sleepy and euphoric.
-One example of that is linalool, which is also commonly found in lavender and has a vaporization point of 388 degrees Fahrenheit.
+One example of that is linalool, commonly found in lavender and has a vaporization point of 388 degrees Fahrenheit.

 So what does all that mean for us?
 Well, broadly speaking, it tells us when a certain terpene will kick in.
 You see, in a joint or a bong, everything is combusting at the same temperature.
 Therefore, we lose some of the subtleties we might have gotten with an adjustable temperature vaporizer.

 Of course, simply having an adjustable vaporizer doesn’t teach us how to use terpenes in a vape.
-Basically, if you want to experience the full range of the terpenes you added to your cannabis, start with the lowest temperature and work your way up.
+Basically, if you want to experience the full range of the terpenes, you added to your cannabis, start with the lowest temperature and work your way up.